NeuralVDB: High-resolution Sparse Volume Representation using Hierarchical Neural Networks: Acknowledgements

 where $f$ is the target value and $\hat{f}$ is the predicted value from the network.
-For an SDF data, we scale the target to be in the range of $[-1, 1]$, whereas for the fog volumes, we keep the original range, which is traditionally $[0, 1]$.
-We use stochastic gradient descent with an Adam optimizer~\cite{kingma2014adam}.
+For an SDF data, we scale the target to be in the range of $[-1, 1]$, whereas for the fog volumes, we keep the original range, which is \kenmr{typically} $[0, 1]$. \doyub{For the classification MLPs, we use cross-entropy loss.} We \kenmr{also use} stochastic gradient descent with an Adam optimizer~\cite{kingma2014adam}.
 Learning rate is scheduled to decay exponentially for every epoch.
 In Section~\ref{sec:results}, we list all the hyperparameters that we used to perform the experiments.

-While training of MLPs is occasionally straightforward, it is well-known that in many practical applications MLPs often fail to reconstruct high-frequency signals, even with high-capacity, i.e.~wide/deep, networks~\cite{jacot2018neural}.
+While training of MLPs is occasionally straightforward, it is well-known that in many practical applications MLPs often fail to reconstruct high-frequency signals, even with high-capacity, i.e.,~wide/deep, networks~\cite{jacot2018neural}.
 We apply two different techniques to mitigate this issue: Firstly we restrict the training samples to active values only, and secondly we map the low dimensional feature $(x, y, z)$ to different feature spaces for better accuracy.
 We will elaborate more on both these ideas below.